arohami/demo_gazebo_ros_car_minimal/README.md

 **note:** common sdf models (sun & ground plane) are placed in root directory of the project and are used by world/test_world sfd files.

+### docker
+simulation and all executors can run within docker too. that's why there is another file in launch folder which is a bash file. this file configures docker container (sets arguments like volumes, etc.) and runs the docker container. take notice that .bashrc and entrypoint.bash are already mounted into docker container so we can manipulate docker run and docker exec behaviour.

+also ros_ws is a directory which is mounted into the docker to prevent build and install directory loss after docker container exits. all the whole repo is mounted inside ros_ws/src. so basically there are two ways to mount any extra resources to the container without changing the docker_run.bash volumes:
+1. from docker_volumes/ros_ws directory
+2. from root directory of this package

 ## How to use
 ----
 there are two methods to run this simulation.